Bang Bang (DJ Fresh and Diplo song)

-"Bang Bang" is a single by English drum and bass producer DJ Fresh and Diplo featuring vocals from R. City, Selah Sue, and Craig David.
+"Bang Bang" is a single by English music producer DJ Fresh and American music producer Diplo featuring vocals from American production duo R. City, Belgian musician Selah Sue, and English singer Craig David.
 The song was produced by Dr. Luke and released as a digital download on 9 December 2016 through Ministry of Sound as the eighth single from Fresh's forthcoming fourth studio album.